-Retraction: (April 15, 2022 at 9:15 a.m.): The original version of this article contained phrasing that incorrectly implied that USC professor David Voros has faced criminal charges.
+Retraction: (April 15, 2022 at 9:20 a.m.): The original version of this article said the author hopes that University President-Elect Michael Amiridis will not continue “protecting abusers.”
+This improperly implies that USC professor David Voros is an abuser.
 Voros has faced civil claims of harassment, not criminal sexual misconduct charges.
 Those claims were dismissed and settled out of court.
 Additionally, The Daily Gamecock did not reach out to Voros for comment prior to publication.
-Two paragraphs about Voros were removed, as they were not central to the story.
+Two sentences about Voros were removed, as they were not central to the story.
 The Daily Gamecock regrets the error.

 The tragedies at the Vulcan Materials Company quarry in the fall of 2020 and 2021 have robbed our student body of two young men.
 As many call for action, accusations aimed at the Vulcan Materials Company cannot be the only vessel for change.
 The university and the student body need to be involved for a wholistic solution.

 Starbucks and Dunkin' Donuts are probably the most popular coffee chains, but who has the best quality coffee and overall flavor?
 Two Daily Gamecock columnists argue for either side.